BryanCMBarbosa/Vocore2-GPIO/README.md

 ```python
 import vocoreGPIO
 ```
-For an easier and more Arduino-like control, we recommend to importat as:
+For an easier and more Arduino-like control, we recommend to import as:
 ```python
 from vocoreGPIO import *
 ```